Grok Imagine 1.5 on PixVerse: Image-to-Video Guide

 A neon-lit futuristic corridor with reflective black floor panels, blue and magenta wall lights, light mist in the air, glossy sci-fi architecture, cinematic depth, no people, no text, vertical 9:16.

-Step 3: use both PixVerse-generated images as references in Grok Imagine.
+Step 3: use both PixVerse-generated images as references in a supported Reference workflow.

 Prompt: